 Don’t forget about teamwork.

-Now you know how to make a room soundproof, you can effectively make any room soundproof.
-Use materials and build structures however you like to get the results you want.
+Now you know how to make a soundproof room, you can effectively make any room soundproof.
+Use materials and build structures, however, you like to get the results you want.